The Commercial Advice (Advice) processing workflow consists of the following stages:

 The second method is via the Ships icon on the left hand menu bar (which opens the Ships screen), then searching for the ship name shown in the incoming advice.

-CompassAir automatically attempts to match relevant P/Es (if CompassPulse is installed, the user is immediately notified of such matching P/Es) which are then displayed on the “Matching P/E” tab.
+CompassAir automatically matches relevant P/Es (if CompassPulse is installed, the user is immediately notified of such matching direct P/Es) which are then displayed on the “Matching P/E” tab.

 Some P/Es will be a better match than others, and to distinguish between them each P/E is scored, the best match being five stars (see below for more information on ranking).